Turkestan Province

 It was located in northern Afghanistan in the region still known as Afghan Turkestan.
 In 1890, Qataghan-Badakhshan Province was separated from Turkestan Province.
 It is present in an administrative map of 1929, but was abolished by the time of the 1946 population census.

+From its founding in 1850 until 1854, Balkh was the capital of the province.
+However, the city of Balkh was deprecated and in ruins.
+As a result, in 1854 the capital was moved by Muhammad Afzal Khan to Takhtapul.
+It would remain the capital until the governor Muhammad 'Alam Khan transitioned to Mazar-i-Sharif between July 1869 and 1873/74.

 Political administration

 In the 19th century, Afghan Turkestan was governed by a governor (hakim) appointed by the Amir.
 Below is a list of governors of Afghan Turkestan.